- What is Federal Work-Study (FWS)?

 FWS is based on the FAFSA.
 It will appear with your award package if you are eligible.

-If you declined your FWS but now want to accept it, you must contact your Student Financial Services Counselor.
-Keep in mind you must still show financial need for the FWS, other aid you may have received including loans not part or your original FWS package may impact your eligibility.
+If you declined your FWS but now want to accept it, you must contact your Student Financial Services counselor.
+Keep in mind that you must still show financial need for FWS.
+Other aid you may have received, including loans not part or your original FWS package, may affect your eligibility.

 - Can FWS be deducted from the tuition bill?

 FWS is earned as you work.
 It is paid to you in the form of a paycheck, not deducted from your bill.

 - How does a student get a job assignment?